 From 1963-1976 a series of dives, sponsored by the Quetico-Superior Underwater Research Project, took place near historic Pigeon River canoe landings at Ft.
 Charlotte.
 An assemblage of artifacts were found including materials from birchen canoes, cedar paddles and footwear; items only preserved because of the anaerobic conditions in the river bottom sediments.
 Principle Investigator on the project, archeologist Douglas Birk, has stated, "These objects comprise one of the largest and most diverse collections of fur trade-era artifacts yet recovered in Minnesota."

 Two "deluxe" campsites await your arrival to Ft.
 Charlotte.
-Each site can accommodate up to 10 travelers and includes two tent pads and a fire grate.
+Each site can accommodate up to nine canoeists or hikers and includes two wooden tent pad decks and a fire grate.
 Should you come by canoe, a stepped canoe landing is available for off-loading.
 Click on the links to obtain your camping permit(s) and camping information.
-Compare your wilderness experiences to those of Indian peoples and fur traders at the kiosk exhibit in the campground area.
+Compare your wilderness experiences to those of the Grand Portage Ojibwe and other Indian people, French-Canadian voyageurs and French, English and Scottish fur traders at the kiosk exhibit in the campground area.